-The ACPAC program has been most generously supported by the Ontario Ministry of Health and Long-Term Care (MOHLTC), The Arthritis Society – Ontario Branch, St. Michael’s Hospital and its Foundation, Industry, and tuition fees.
+The ACPAC program has been most generously supported by The Arthritis Society – Ontario Branch, Toronto Western Hospital/University Health Network and its Foundation, Industry, and tuition fees.

 Relevance to Arthritis Care Provision in Ontario and Beyond